ampster-co/entso-historic-data/README.md

 The list of supported countries is dynamic and based on the keys present in `country_config.json`.
 You can add or remove countries by editing this file.
 Countries with only `domain_code` and `timezone` will still allow data fetching, but tax-inclusive columns will be omitted.

+## Output Columns

+- Daily price metrics CSVs will include columns for min, max, and weighted average prices in both EUR/MWh and EUR/kWh.
+- If tax fields are present for a country, a `weighted_avg_kwh_all_in_price` column will be included, representing the all-in price based on the weighted average.
+- If tax fields are missing, this column will not be present for that country.

 ## Usage

 ### Command Line Interface